These regulations are prescribed pursuant to paragraph 2 of Article 22 of the Government Procurement Act (hereinafter referred to as the “Act”).

 The fees for work referred to in subparagraph 2 of the preceding paragraph shall be set as a fixed amount and shall not be a variable amount that increases proportionately to the amount of the direct salary or wages and management fees.
 The total amount of the fees for work shall not exceed 30% of the combined value of both the direct salary or wages and the management fees.

-An entity that entrusts a provider for information service and that the cost plus fees for work method is adopted, may state in the invitation documents the conditions that the provider may be awarded incentive fee for delivering service at lower costs or better efficiency.
+An entity that entrusts a provider for professional service, may state in the invitation documents the conditions that the provider may be awarded incentive fee for delivering service at lower costs or better efficiency.

 Methods of payment of incentive fee referred to in the preceding paragraph, which shall be clearly stated by the entity in the invitation documents, if applicable, shall be as follows:

 1. Where the service fee payable has been lowered, a given percentage of the amount of the contract price thus reduced and saved.

 2. Where the actual performance evaluated is better than that agreed in the contract, the calculation method defined in the contract applies.

 The given percentage referred to in subparagraph 1 of the preceding paragraph shall not exceed 50%.
 The amount payable referred to in subparagraph 2 of the preceding paragraph shall not exceed 10% of the total contract value or 10% of the limit of the contract price.

 In the event where an entity applies the method of cost plus fee for work, the entity shall prescribe and state the following items in the contract:

 1.The provider shall record every entry of fees or costs incurred, and shall provide documentary proof.
 The entity shall have the right to visit the office of the provider for the purpose of examination and audit.

 2.The upper limit on cost and the handling procedures when such cost exceeds the limit.